Sanitize View Data

 Using the <LRAllow> component

-A simple way to allow a section of your application without changing the attributes of the is to use the <LRAllow> component.
+A simple way to allow a section of your application without changing the attributes of the allow target is to use the <LRAllow> component.

 Note: this component is available as of release 1.19.0